mortenbroesby/space-rockets-challenge/src/README.md

   - Notable example: Update `swr` package and migrate to updated API.
 Comes with a lot of improvements.

 # Nitpicking
+- If this was a production application:
+  - Go through application and ensure dark-mode looks good everywhere.
-- If this was a production application, i would properly fix the existing source-map issue with Timeago.js.
+  - Properly fix the existing source-map issue with Timeago.js.

 ---